-The structure of the Sun is represented in different spherical layers difficult to determine with a physical boundary.
+The Sun is the unique star in our Solar System, providing light energy to all solar system's planets.
+The structure of the Sun is represented in different spherical layers that are difficult to determine with a physical boundary.

-The only layers of the Sun that can be observed directly are the outer layers: photosphere, chromosphere, and corona.
+The sun's atmosphere comprises the only layers of the Sun that can be observed directly are the outer layers: the photosphere, chromosphere, and corona.
 These three layers make up the solar atmosphere.

-Starting from an inner core and moving outward, the layers of the Sun are:
+Starting from the Sun's interior core and moving outward, the layers of the Sun are:

 1. Solar Core

-The core of the solar Sun is the layer where nuclear fusion reactions are generated.
-Therefore, it is where all the energy is generated.
-It is composed of gas that appears as a plasma due to high temperature (about 15 million degrees Celsius) and pressure due to its own magnetic field.
+The solar sun's core is where nuclear fusion reactions are generated, producing light and heat.
+Therefore, it is where all energy is generated.
+It is composed of gas that appears as plasma due to high temperature and pressure due to its magnetic field.
 High pressure is necessary for nuclear fusion to occur.

 Nuclear reactions are the source of energy generating more energy than 80% of the other stars in the Milky Way.